Are There Bots In Team Fortress 2? Comprehensive Report

 Without any doubt, Team Fortress 2 suffers from a bot crisis, and although Valve has introduced various tweaks to try and get rid of them, nothing has been successful.
 Currently, the game is entirely overrun by aimbots, spam bots, voice chat bots, and any imaginable types.

 A silver lining is that these bots aren't usually found in competitive mode or community servers but almost always in casual mode.
-Still, many players prefer the casual mode and aren't interested in competing or playing on some community-built servers, so there's that too.
+Still, many players prefer the casual mode and aren't interested in competing or playing on some community-built servers, while some choose to host their own servers (Dathost), there's that too.

 Do Bots Make Or Break The Team Fortress 2 Experience?